endoflife-date/endoflife.date/products/symfony.md

 ---

+> [Symfony](https://symfony.com/) is a free and open-source PHP web application framework and a set
+> of reusable PHP component libraries.

 Symfony manages its releases through a time-based model.
 A new Symfony minor version comes out every six months, one in May and one in November.